High praise for LowestRates.ca

 LowestRates.ca may receive compensation when you click on links to those products or services; however, our content and calculations are objective and free from bias.
 The opinions expressed are purely those of LowestRates.ca; thus, partners are not responsible for any editorials or reviews that may appear.
 For current term and conditions on any advertiser or partner’s product, please visit their website.

 This article has been updated from a previous version.
-A decade ago, you probably wouldn’t have hear...
+Take a second to think about how you do your everyd...